Grace Perkins: Career

+She wrote the magazine article No More Orchids, which was the basis for the 1932 film of the same title.
+She and Oursler wrote the play The Walking Gentleman (1942).

-Perkins was executive editor of a monthly magazine, Guideposts, in Carmel, N.Y..
+Perkins was executive editor of a monthly magazine, Guideposts, in Carmel, N.Y.

 Dora Macy

 Dora Macy occurs as a character name in fiction, including Perkins'.

 Personal life

 Perkins was the second wife of writer Fulton Oursler, with whom she had two children.
 On his death, Oursler left his estate to Perkins on the understanding that she would leave the estate to his four children.
 When she died, she only left it to the two children she had with Oursler.
 Oursler's elder two children successfully sued for their share.

 She died in New York City in 1955, aged 55.